simonhicks/om-app-template/README.md

 # om-app

-A Leiningen template for FIXME.
+A Leiningen template for om/compojure apps.

 ## Usage

-FIXME
+Clone this repo, run `lein install` and then you can run `lein new om-app foo` to generate a project called `foo`

 ## License